-This course continues the introduction to naturalistic and dynamic representation of the human body (done from observation of live models in poses of extended duration) begun in Art 220A.
+Advisory: Art-Fine Art 150A and Art-Fine Art 151, each with a grade of "C" or better, or equivalent.
+This course continues the introduction to naturalistic and dynamic representation of the human body, done from observation of live models in poses of extended duration.
 This course is intended for transfer students planning to major in art and for all students interested in developing skills of naturalistic representation.
 (FT) AA/AS; CSU; UC.